oscardelben/rawler/README.md

                  --css, -c:   Check CSS links
-            --skip, -s <s>:   Skip URLS that match a regexp --iskip, -i <s>:   Skip URLS that match a case insensitive regexp --version, -v:   Print version and exit
+            --skip, -s <s>:   Skip URLS that match a regexp --iskip, -i <s>:   Skip URLS that match a case insensitive regexp --include <s>:   Only include URLS that match a regexp --iinclude <s>:   Only include URLS that match a case insensitive regexp --version, -v:   Print version and exit
                 --help, -h:   Show this message